Stroke Fact Sheet

 If you want to learn more about CIRM funding decisions or make a comment directly to our board, join us at a public meeting.
 You can find agendas for upcoming public meetings on our meetings page.

 Find clinical trials:

 CIRM does not track stem cell clinical trials.
 If you or a family member is interested in participating in a clinical trial, please see the national trial database to find a trial near you: clinicaltrials.gov

 Stem cell research for stroke

-In the U.S., almost 800 million people have a stroke each year and more than 140,000 people die of their stroke.
+In the U.S., almost 800,000 people have a stroke each year and more than 140,000 people die of their stroke.
 It is the leading cause of serious, long-term disability in the U.S.

 Stroke occurs when a blood clot blocks a vessel in the brain and cuts off blood flow.
 Brain cells begin to die within minutes when they are deprived of oxygen and nutrients.
 A less common kind of stroke involves a burst blood vessel that bleeds into the brain, also killing brain cells.
 Losing these brain cells can cause permanent problems with movement and cognitive abilities such as memory, attention span even speaking or understanding speech.

 A stroke requires immediate treatment.
 Signs of stroke include sudden onset of numbness of the face, arm or leg, confusion, blurred vision, dizziness or headache.
 Doctors can intervene by dissolving the clot and restoring blood flow or stopping the bleeding.